hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Running Tests

-Web tests can be run using `./run_tests web` from the `unit_tests` folder.
+Web tests can be run using `./run_tests web`.
 Tests for a specific browser (or group of browsers, by adding additional arguments) can be run using `./run_tests web_<browser>`.
 Note that running by test numbers and similar as in the unit testing framework is not supported.
 Additional unit tests can be run at the same time, and the test/skip/failure counts will tally appropriately.

-The tests can also be run by files as a module, using `python3 -m <filename>` from the `unit_tests` folder.
+The tests can also be run by files as a module, using `python3 -m <filename>`.
 Run without any flags, this will run all of the detailed test classes in the file.
 Any listed browser flags will restrict the tests to only the tests within the listed browsers, and any listed user flags will restrict the tests to only tests using the listed users.
 The tags are as follows:

 | Short-Form Tag | Long-Form Tag    | Meaning                                   |
 |----------------|------------------|-------------------------------------------|